AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson1.md

 You're presented with a few options what you want your app to include (serverless actions, web UI assets, CI/CD pipeline).
 In this lab, we keep all of them.

 The second question asks you to select the sample actions to be created as part of the initial app.
-As customer profiles are pulled from ACS, we are going to select `Adobe Campaign Standard` for this question (by pressing `<Space>` to select / de-select, and `<Enter>` to confirm the choice).
+As customer profiles are pulled from Campaign Standard, we are going to select `Adobe Campaign Standard` for this question (by pressing `<Space>` to select / de-select, and `<Enter>` to confirm the choice).

 Then you will be asked to specify the names of the sample action.
 Let's name it `get-profiles`.